LucyQ19/eatDaBurger/README.md

 To use eatDaBurger web application from your local environment,

 1. Clone my repo using the command line.
-2. Change directory to the cloned repo.
+2. Change the directory to the cloned repo.
 3. Install all required NPM packages.
 4. Start the application server using the command line.